Georgia State vs. Georgia Southern College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Georgia State Panthers vs. Georgia Southern Eagles college football matchup on October 30, 2021.

-The Georgia State Panthers (3-4, 0-0 Sun Belt) are 5-point favorites on the road at Allen E. Paulson Stadium against the Georgia Southern Eagles (2-5, 0-0 Sun Belt) on Saturday, October 30, 2021.
-Both teams have productive rushing attacks, with the Panthers 16th in rushing yards per game, and the Eagles 10th.
-The over/under is set at 55 points for the contest.
+The Georgia State Panthers (3-4, 0-0 Sun Belt) are 6-point favorites on the road at Allen E. Paulson Stadium against the Georgia Southern Eagles (2-5, 0-0 Sun Belt) on Saturday, October 30, 2021.
+Both squads have high-powered running games, with the Panthers 16th in rushing yards per game, and the Eagles 10th.
+The contest has an over/under of 55.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .